-The Group is evaluating the effect of adopting the standards on the Group's consolidated financial statements for the year ending March 31, 2025 and thereafter but currently the impacts cannot be estimated.
+The Group is evaluating the effect of adopting these standards on the Group's consolidated financial statements, and currently the impacts cannot be estimated.

 3. Material accounting policies

 The material accounting policies used in the preparation of the consolidated financial statements are described below.
 The Group has applied the accounting policies consistently in all the reporting periods presented in these consolidated financial statements unless otherwise noted.